admichalk/SQL/README.md

 - Using common table expressions - temp set, only exists within scope of the statement (acts like a subquery)
 - Applying SQL window functions
 ## 2. Data Science Coding Questions From Real Interviews at Top Tier Companies
-  (Companies include Twitter, Uber, Amazon, Airbnb, Apple, Bloomberg, Chase, Dell, Forbes etc.)
+This project is a cumulation of 45 SQL questions asked by top tier companies during real interviews.
+Companies include Twitter, Uber, Amazon, Airbnb, Apple, Bloomberg, Chase, Dell, Forbes, and many more.
+Tables and questions where created by StrataScratch.
+Each query written uses different tables.

 > **To see my queries click on ‘2.
 Data Science Coding Questions From Real Interviews at Top Tier Companies.sql’**

 ### Skills used: